CedricAOUN/CedricAOUN/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Web/Python developper with some knoledge of C# and game developpement with Unity.
+I'm a Web/Python developper with some knowledge of C# and game development with Unity.
 I'm mostly self-educated, but I also have some certificates under my belt.
 Programming is a passion for me, so I am confident in my ability to learn and adapt to most languages, technologies and software.
 My capabilities range from Python, Javascript, Wordpress...
 To softwares like Photoshop, Blender, Unity.
 I wouldn't say I'm an expert at anything, however I can be if a project requires it.

 Proffessional Experience: